-Acknowledgments.
-The authors would like to thank the AERONET program for establishing and maintaining the sunphotometer sites used in this study.
+[128] ACKNOWLEDGMENTS.
+The authors thank the AERONET program for establishing and maintaining the Sun photometer sites used in this study.
 We are grateful to the NASA TOMS and OMI science teams for providing the aerosol index.
 We are grateful to Catherine Raphael for helping with the figures.
-T. E. Gill acknowledges support via NOAA cooperative agreement NA17AE1623 and J. M. Prospero by grants from the US National Science Foundation OCE 0623189 and AGS 0962256.
+T. E. Gill acknowledges support via NOAA cooperative agreement

+NA17AE1623, and J. M. Prospero was supported by grants from the U.S. National Science Foundation, OCE 0623189 and AGS 0962256.